qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 ### VM Management
-#### Returns a list of VM IDs and paths for all VMs
+#### Returns a list of VM IDs and paths for all VMs & Returns the VM setting information of a VM
- Not implemented yet
-#### Returns the VM setting information of a VM
-Not implemented yet
+These 2 are implemented as vmware_workstation_power
 #### Updates the VM settings
 Not implemented yet
 #### Creates a copy of the VM